-Because of the increased awareness the Silver Search Task Force has brought to the Endangered Missing Person Advisory, the usage has increased over 96 percent in the last nine years.
-2022 was the second year in a row that Illinois had a record year in terms of total advisories.
-There were 164 total advisories disseminated in 2022 compared to 132 advisories in 2021.
-Of the 164 advisories, 135 involved people the qualify for Silver Search.
-As of January 1, 2023, one hundred sixty-three of the 164 advisories had been cancelled.
-One remained active into 2023.
+The increase in awareness the Silver Search Task Force has brought to the Endangered Missing Person Advisory has increased the usage significantly over the last 10 years.
+2023 showed a decrease to the alerting levels seen in 2020 and 2021.
+After the record year in 2022 where there were 164 total advisories disseminated, 2023 saw a decrease to 127 advisories.
+Of the 127 advisories in 2023, 112 involved people the qualify for Silver Search.
+As of January 1, 2024, one hundred twenty-one of the 127 advisories had been canceled.
+Six remained active into 2024.

-Each month in 2022 had an Endangered Missing Person advisory issued.
+Each month in 2023 had an Endangered Missing Person advisory issued.
 The month with the most advisories was May with 21 advisories.
 March, and October recorded 18 advisories.
 The month with the least number of advisories was November with eight.

-Of the 164 Endangered Missing Person Advisories issued in 2022, 53 were female and 111 were male.
-The average age of all advisories issued was nearly 66 years old which is consistent with 2021 numbers.
-For the fourth year in a row, the decade with the most advisories were people between 71 and 80 years of age, with 81-90 years-of-age coming in second.
-People over age 60 make up nearly 71 percent of all advisories issued.
+Of the 127 Endangered Missing Person Advisories issued in 2023, 38 were female and 89 were male.
+The average age of all advisories issued was nearly 65 years old which is consistent with 2021 and 2022 numbers.
+For the fifth year in a row, the decade with the most advisories were people between 71 and 80 years of age, with 81-90 years-of-age coming in second.
+People over age 60 make up nearly 70 percent of all advisories issued.